Elietace/coolwaves/README.md

 # coolwaves
-just a page of ripples
+just a page of ripples.